-Researchers discover how the deadly malaria parasite evades the immune system, make progress toward developing a cureDecember 3rd, 2012 in Medical research /
+Researchers discover how the deadly malaria parasite evades the immune system, make progress toward developing a cureDecember 3, 2012 in Medicine & Health / Medical research

 (Medical Xpress)—More than a million people die each year of malaria caused by different strains of the Plasmodium parasite transmitted by the Anopheles mosquito.
 The medical world has yet to find an effective vaccine against the deadly parasite, which mainly affects pregnant women and children under the age of five.
 By figuring out how the most dangerous strain evades the watchful eye of the immune system, researchers from the Hebrew University of Jerusalem have now paved the way for the development of new approaches to cure this acute infection.

 Upon entering the bloodstream, the Plasmodium parasite reproduces in the red blood cells and transports its proteins to their surface.
 These cells become sticky and cling to the walls of blood vessels, blocking them and damaging the human body.
 The immune system typically identifies these proteins as foreign and creates antibodies to fight the disease.

 The deadliest of the five Plasmodium strains is Plasmodium falciparum, which causes more than 90% of deaths associated with malaria.
 This sophisticated strain deceives the immune system by revealing only one protein encoded by one of the sixty genes at its disposal.
 While the immune system is busy fighting that protein, the parasite switches to another protein not recognized by the immune system, thus avoiding the antibody response and re-establishing infection.